sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_ref.rst

-Functions can take up to sixty arguments (hope that's enough), and the return value can be of any type supported by the scripting language (clip, int, float, bool, string).
+Functions can take up to sixty arguments (hope that's enough), and the return value can be of any type supported by the scripting language (clip, int, float, bool, string, array, function object).
 Functions always produce a new value and never modify an existing one.
 What that means is that all arguments to a function are passed "by value" and not "by reference"; in order to alter a variable's value in AviSynth script language you must assign to it a new value.